energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/04a-FOSS-Terms-Intro-FOSS-licenses.md

 We will need to address this based on a legal risk estimation based on legal reality and current legislation around intellectual property law in Denmark as this the evolution towards here is usually an ongoing process.

 ### Software patents and trademarks
 Some software implemented innovations can be patented.
-According to the [legal analysis document](https://github.com/project-origin/origin-collaboration/blob/main/docs/additional_reading/legal_memo/legal_memo_README.md) (Section 1.3.2ff) Denmark does not do software patents but the exist in reality nevertheless.
+According to the [EnerginetFOSS-memo] (Section 1.3.2ff) Denmark does not do software patents but the exist in reality nevertheless.

 Some licenses have certain aspects of patent protection or terminate on patents claims. (e.g. GPL class, DAP Section 2.2.1, 2.2.2ff )
 An evaluation of the risks and chances here, especially given novel and innovative material being developed by us, is strongly advised.
 It might be desirable to ensure that certain common material is not patented to remain accessible by all interested parties.